OHDSI/OHDSIonAWS/README.md

 A high-level diagram showing how the different components of OHDSI map to AWS Services is shown below.
 ![alt-text](https://github.com/OHDSI/OHDSIonAWS/blob/master/images/ohdsi_architecture_block_diagram.png "AWS OHDSI High-Level Diagram")

+##### Internet Accessible v.
+Private Network Architectures
+There are two versions of the OHDSIonAWS architecture, one that allows access to your OHDSI environment from the Internet and the other that only allows access from your organization's private network.
+These two versions use the same underlying technical architecture for OHDSI and only vary in the way they access to the tool web interfaces.

+With the **Internet Accessible** version, the OHDSIonAWS architecture is deployed in an AWS three-tiered VPC, with Internet access, using network address ranges that you specify.
+You can restrict who can access your OHDSI environment over the Internet by providing an allowed public IP address range as a parameter when the environment is deployed.
+This version is useful for environments with non-sensitive data, public-facing demonstrations, training environments, or test deployments.

+With the **Private Network** version, the OHDSIonAWS architecture is deployed into a pre-existing AWS VPC that you specify during deployment.
+This can be a VPC that you designed and deployed or one provided to you from your organization's central IT team.
+The VPC you specify can be connected back to your organization's on-premises internal network using a [VPN connection](https://docs.aws.amazon.com/vpc/latest/userguide/vpn-connections.html) or [AWS Direct Connect connection](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html).
+The OHDSI environment is then deployed using only internal, private IP addressing and can only be accessed from within your organization's internal, private network.
+This version is useful for production analytics environments containing sensitive data.

+##### General Architecture Description

 Starting from the user, public Internet DNS services are (optionally) provided by **Amazon Route 53**.
 This gives you the ability to automatically add a domain to an existing hosted zone in Route 53 (i.e. ohdsi.example.edu if example.edu is already hosted in Route 53).
 In addition, if you are deploying a new domain to Route 53, an SSL certificate can be automatically generated and applied using **AWS Certificate Manager (ACM)**.
 This enables HTTPS communication and ensures the data sent from the users is encrypted in-transit (in accordance with HIPAA).
 HTTPS communication is also used between the Application Load Balancers and the Atlas/WebAPI servers.